-Section 1 Introduction This guide has been developed to assist community physicians and thei staff, as employers and workers, to understand and maintain compliance with the Workers Compensation Act (WCA) and the Occupational Health and Safety (OHS) Regulation to ensure the health and safety of themselves, their co-workers, and their employees.
+Section 1 This guide has been developed to assist community physicians and their Introduction staff, as employers and workers, to understand and maintain compliance with the Workers Compensation Act (WCA) and the Occupational Health and Safety (OHS) Regulation to ensure the health and safety of themselves, their co-workers, and their employees.
 The focus is on the prevention of work-related illnesses and injuries.
 Section 2 Health and Safety Laws In British Columbia, workers are protected by the WCA and the OHS Regulation which require employers to ensure the health and safety of all workers at their workplace.
-Workers are responsible for ensuring the health and safety of themselves and other worker while conducting their work at their workplace.
+Workers are responsible for ensuring the health and safety of themselves and other workers while conducting their work at their workplace.
 Section 3 Rights and Responsibilities In British Columbia, all workers, including community physicians, medical office assistants, nurses, and allied health providers, have fundamental health and safety rights.
 Section 4 Health and Safety Program A health and safety program has many benefits.
 Such a program ensures workplace hazards and associated risks are identified and controlled, improves health and safety performance, communicates health and safety commitments and policies to staff, and provides a framework for attaining health and safety goals and objectives.
 Health and safety programs assist with implementation by defining roles, responsibilities, and accountability for tasks, including corrective action as the program evolves.
-Section 5 Managing viels in the weylenless involves identifying what he avela Managing Risk Managing risk in the workplace involves identifying what hazards are in the workplace that might cause harm to your workers, and determining what reasonable steps need to be taken to prevent that harm from occurring.
-Managing Risk Section 6 General Conditions are in the workplace that might cause harm to your workers, and determining what reasonable steps need to be taken to prevent that Section 6 are in the workplace that might cause harm to your workers, and determining what reasonable steps need to be taken to prevent that harm from occurring.
-A fundamental purpose of the OHS provisions of the WCA is to protect workers and other people at the workplace from health and safety hazards.
+Section 5 Managing Risk Managing risk in the workplace involves identifying what hazards are in the workplace that might cause harm to your workers, and determining what reasonable steps need to be taken to prevent that harm from occurring.
+Section 6 General Conditions A fundamental purpose of the OHS provisions of the WCA is to protect workers and other people at the workplace from health and safety hazards.
 Physicians and their support staff all share in the responsibility of ensuring the health and safety of people at their workplace.
-General conditions are hazards, information, or other
+General conditions are hazards, information, or other factors a physician must consider when employing workers.
+Section 7 Young and New Worker Training As employers, physicians are responsible for ensuring their workers are properly instructed and trained to do their work safely.
+This includes providing general safety and training orientation for new and young workers.
+It also includes training workers on how to safely perform their specific tasks and providing supervision and ongoing training to ensure that workers continue to work safely.
+Section 8 Chemical and Biological Hazards Physicians as employers must consider the risks associated with chemical and biological hazards from the products workers may encounter in the workplace.